 A. The information included in this proxy statement relates to the proposals to be voted on at the annual meeting, the voting process, the compensation of directors and our most highly paid officers, and certain other required information.
-Flight Safety Technologies' 2004 Annual Report and audited financials statements, proxy card and return envelope are also enclosed.
+Flight Safety Technologies' 2008 Annual Report for its fiscal year ended May 31, 2008 and audited financials statements, proxy card and return envelope are also enclosed.